 An accredited representative may be a full-time or part-time employee, or a volunteer.
 They may even become accredited at more than one non-profit organization.
 However, an accredited representative is only authorized to practice immigration law through the recognized organization(s) that applied for accreditation on the representative's behalf.
-If the organization has multiple office locations, the accredited representative is authorized to practice immigration law at those locations if DOJ Office of Legal Access Programs (OLAP) approved them as "extensions" of the main office.
+If the organization has multiple office locations, the accredited representative is authorized to practice immigration law at those locations if the Department of Justice Recognition and Accreditation Program (DOJ R & A Program) approved them as "extensions" of the main office.
 If the accredited representative leaves the recognized organization in which they received their accreditation, their accreditation terminates.
 To obtain accreditation again, the individual will need to apply for initial accreditation at an organization that is recognized or pursuing recognition.